Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Large Language Models and the Rights of the Data Subject

 \subsection{Comparing LLMs and Search Engines}

 The RTBF was first established via a case targeting search engines.
 Interestingly, many on social media debate whether ChatGPT will replace search engines\footnote{\url{https://www.nytimes.com/2022/12/21/technology/ai-chatgpt-google-search.html}}.
-For this reason, we make a technical comparison between LLMs and search engines and discuss whether the operations of LLMs would fall under the grounds of search engines.
+We make a technical comparison between LLMs and search engines and discuss whether the operations of LLMs align with or diverge from those of search engines in contexts relevant to RTBF.
 We identify three major similarities and three main differences between LLMs and search engines mentioned as follows.

-\paragraph{Similarities} \begin{itemize} \item \textbf{Organizing internet data.} LLMs and search engines have sourced data from the internet.
-Specifically, LLMs are deep neural networks trained on crawled data also scraped from web pages, with the data embedded into these LLMs as weights, while search engines use crawlers to scrape web pages and index this data. \item \textbf{Used to access information.} Users often employ LLMs and search engines to access information.
-While LLMs are trained on a vast amount of online information and provide their output in a generative way, search engines are used to search through online information via indexes.
-This usage has led to a debate about whether LLMs can replace search engines. \item \textbf{Intertwined with each other.} LLMs have been embedded into search engines, e.g., Microsoft's Bing, while search engines are also now embedded into LLMs, e.g., Google's Bard. \end{itemize}
+\paragraph{Similarities} \begin{itemize} \item \textbf{Organizing web data.} LLMs and search engines have sourced data from the web.
+Specifically, LLMs, as deep neural networks built upon layers of weights, are trained on datasets that include a substantial proportion of data scraped from the web.
+On the other hand, search engines use crawlers to systematically scrape web pages and index the content, enabling their ability to retrieve and present relevant information in response to user queries. \item \textbf{Used to access information.} Users often employ LLMs and search engines to access information.
+While LLMs are trained on a vast amount of online data and output responses based on patterns learned from this information in a generative way, search engines search through online information via indexes and present the responses as direct links to the source materials. \item \textbf{Intertwined with each other.} LLMs have been embedded into search engines, while search engines are also now embedded into LLMs.
+Microsoft has incorporated GPT-4 into its Bing search engine as Copilot, enhancing its user experience with more contextually relevant information in natural language.
+Google has embedded search engine capabilities into its LLM, Gemini, allowing the model to access real-time information from the web to inform its responses. \end{itemize}